samaandrea10/mortgag-dashboard/USER_GUIDE.md

 This approach helps reduce:

-- Incorrect labels
+- Incorrect labels.
-- Data poisoning
+- Data poisoning.
-- Unstable retraining
+- Unstable retraining.
-- Model degradation
+- Model degradation.
-- Accidental replacement of a stronger model
+- Accidental replacement of a stronger model.

 A new production model should be deployed only after formal evaluation.

+---

+# About NOVA

+The About NOVA page presents the academic and technical context of the project.

+It includes:

+- Project objective.
+- HMDA dataset description.
+- Final model summary.
+- Machine Learning lifecycle.
+- Platform architecture.
+- Core system capabilities.
+- Technology stack.
+- Academic contribution.
+- Responsible-use principles.
+- Live application and GitHub links.

+This page provides a concise overview of NOVA as an end-to-end Data Science and Machine Learning system.

 ---

 # PDF Report

 The application can generate a structured PDF report.